groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/esign/pdf.en.md

 platform_tag: "java"

 ############################# Head ############################
-head_title: "e-Sign PDF Files with Java Applications"
+head_title: "e-Sign PDF files with Java apps"
 head_description: "Use Java API to process PDF files and apply various signature types, including PDF, Word, Excel, Presentations, and Images."

 ############################# Header ############################
-title: "Electronic Signatures for PDF via Java"
+title: "Electronic signatures for PDF"
 description: "Add a wide range of electronic signatures using GroupDocs.Signature for Java to all popular business formats, including PDF, Word, Excel, Presentations, and Images."
 subtitle: "GroupDocs.Signature for Java"